Copyright © laminopathy.org. All rights reserved.

 Diagnosis of Laminopathies:

 In most cases, a diagnosis of a LMNA mutation will require genetic testing.
 Genetic testing is usually performed from a blood sample.
-As genetic testing can be complicated the results are best interpreted by a knowledgable physician, genetic counselor, or other health care provider.
+As genetic testing can be complicated the results are best interpreted by a knowledgeable physician, genetic counselor, or other health care provider.